 Once the Lien is satisfied the title will remain electronic until the owner or lienholder specifically requests to have the title printed.

 An out-of-state title must be submitted as proof of ownership and if transfer of ownership is involved, it must be properly assigned indicating the new owner’s name and address.
 An application for Florida title must be completed and accompanied by verification of the Vehicle Identification number (VIN) and odometer reading DHSMV form 82042.
+The vehicle must be brought into our office so that we can verify the VIN, if not verified on the DHSMV form 82042.
 The VIN verification cannot be performed at the Alachua County Downtown location.
 The owner(s) or purchaser(s) must sign this form or give power of attorney.
 Sales tax will be collected if applicable.